gingerheef003/ID2090/A3/Q2/README.md

 # Question 2

 ### NAME
-**mazerunner.py** - create labyrinth from file, print it and finds solution for it.
+**mazerunner.py** - create labyrinth from file, print it and find solution for it.

 ### SYNOPSIS
 ```